-- the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or - have been recruited to fill a post for which there is a demonstrable skill shortage.
+- the member of staff (teaching and non-teaching) has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or - have been recruited to fill a post for which there is a demonstrable skill shortage.
 In all cases, the member of school staff must have parental responsibility (sole or shared) for the applicant.